broccan/AST_assignment/README.md

   - Anna Rose   (responsible for timeline)
   - Aswinkumar Vijayananth   (responsible for post)

 Facebook assignment for the HBRS Advanced Software Technology course.
 The purpose is to represent the basic functionality of Facebook through a set of classes.

-The requirements are as follows:
+  Requirements:
+  [checkbox:checked] Profile functionalities
- - To be able to connect to friends
- - To be able to join groups
- - List group members
- - Set properties of user (e.g. Age, Relationship status)
+  [checkbox:checked] To be able to connect to friends [checkbox:unchecked] To be able to join groups [checkbox:unchecked] List group members [checkbox:unchecked] Set properties of user (e.g. Age, Relationship status)
- - No graphical user interface required
- - Optional: Consol